xyproto/orbiton/README.md

 * Editing git commit messages (using `EDITOR=o git commit`).
 * Editing Markdown, and exporting to PDF.
-* Learning up and coming programming languages, like Zig or Rust.
+* Learning "up and coming" programming languages, like Zig or Rust.
 * Editing files deep within a Go or C++ project.
 * Writing applications in Go.